Nogent-le-Rotrou , Eure-et-Loir tourism & sightseeing

 With a history dating back more than 1000 years Nogent-le-Rotrou is dominated by its imposing medieval castle, but although the castle is the most important monument here be sure to allow time to discover the historical centre of the town itself which contains several sights of interest - hence the town's official classification as a 'recommended detour'.

-The part of the castle that is not protected by the natural slope also had a substantial moat (now empty) to reinforce its defences.
+The part of the castle that is not protected from attack by the natural slope also had a substantial moat (now empty) to reinforce its defences.
 The castle is as impressive for its position as for its structure - it is on a raised plateau with views across the valleys of the Perche in all directions.

 The castle was abandoned from the 17th century onwards, until it was bought by the town then in part restored in recent years.
 Inside the Chateau at Nogent-le-Rotrou you can also see a museum dedicated to the history of the town and the Perche region.

 Other highlights in Nogent-le-Rotrou

 Between the castle and the old town is a long series of steps added in the 16th century called the Saint Jean Marches: follow these to reach the historic centre of the town.
-It is in the region around the bottom of these steps and along Rue du Paty that many of the most impressive historical buildings in Nogent-le-Rotrou can be seen, typically in renaissance style dating from the 16th and 17th centuries.
+It is in the region around the bottom of these steps and along Rue du Paty that many of the most impressive historical buildings in Nogent-le-Rotrou can be seen, typically in renaissance style and dating from the 16th and 17th centuries.